DieterFishLi/Optimal-Execution-Deep-Reinforcement-Learning/README.md

 # Order-Placement-With-Deep-Reinforcement-Learning

 ## Introduction
-This project focuses on trading execution within a short time horizon.
+The DQN algorithm is utilized to train a trading agent which focuses on trading execution within a short time horizon.
 The trading instruction is to sell Q number of shares of XYZ stock within 1 minute from 9:31 to 9:32, which is the beginning of the continuous trading session of a trading day in China.
 The chosen benchmark is the TWAP algorithm.
 The Q is set to the level ensuring that the trading algorithm has its role to play.